arnaudgolfouse/gdnative-doc-rs/README.md

 An example of the output can be found in `/example`.

-## syn VS rust-analyzer
+## Limitations

 At the moment, [syn](https://crates.io/crates/syn) is used to parse rust and search for the `struct` and `impl`s.
-This is not optimal however, so another solution is being crafted on the `rust-analyzer` branch, that will use [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) libraries.
+This is not optimal however and might sometime mess up link resolution.
+[rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) libraries will probably be used in the future to avoid this.